kai-z99/fire-tetris/README.md

   cd ..

-- Install raylib using vcpkg:
+- Install raylib using vcpkg.
+While in the directory containing the vcpkg executable:

-  ./vcpkg/vcpkg install raylib
+  ./vcpkg install raylib

-- Integrate vcpkg with Visual Studio:

-  ./vcpkg/vcpkg integrate install
+  ./vcpkg/integrate install

 __Step 3: Open the Project in Visual Studio__
 - Navigate to the cloned repository's directory and open the tetrisGame.sln file to open the project in Visual Studio.